ayushkumarshah/ayushkumarshah.github.io/content/articles/web-pelican-pt3-hosting.md

   ![dns](/images/dns.png){.img-center}

-- If you want to redirect the github-pages site to your custom domain, then goto the repository settings and add your site name in the Custom domain field of Github Pages section as shown below.
+- If you want to redirect the GitHub-pages site to your custom domain, then go to the repository settings and add your site name in the Custom domain field of the Github Pages section as shown below.

 ![custom-github](/images/custom-github.png){.img-center}